zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

     Set the value of this property to `true` to advertise a service IP address instead of its hostname.

+    **Notes:**
-    **Note:** If you set this property to `true`, you need to modify the value of `discoveryLocations:` to use IP address instead of hostname, otherwise Eureka won't be able to find the services registered and as consequence the **available-replicas** will be empty.
+    * If you set this property to `true`, you need to modify the value of `discoveryLocations:` to use the IP address instead of hostname.
+Failure to modify the value prevents Eureka from detecting registered services, and as consequence the **available-replicas** will be empty.

-    **Note:** Enabling this property may also cause issues with SSL certificates and Subject Alternative Name (SAN), so this must be taken in count when configuring this parameter.
+    * Enabling this property may also cause issues with SSL certificates and Subject Alternative Name (SAN).

 * **apiml.cache.storage.location**